AdobeDocs/experience-manager-65.en/help/forms/using/add-custom-properties-cm-assets.md

 ### Display custom properties on the Asset Creation Page {#display-custom-properties-on-the-asset-creation-page}

-By default, the custom properties added to new tabs are visible only on the properties page and not on the asset creation page, as the asset creation page doesn't have tab layout.
+By default, the custom properties added to new tabs are visible only on the properties page and not on the asset creation page, as the asset creation page does not have tab layout.
 To display the custom properties on the asset creation page along with other properties, you need to do the following:

 1. Right-click the items folder at the following path and select **Overlay Node**: